mikamautnerrohde/researchproject/rp-project-manual.md

 If a project exceeds the originally planned deadline by six months or more, the Examinations Board of the master’s programme may contact the internal assessor of the project for an explanation.

 ### Insufficient performance
-As listed in table 3, there are minimum grades for all three assessment component.
+As listed in table 3, there are minimum grades for all three assessment components.
 If a student receives grades below these minimums, the project will be registered as ‘NAV’ (requirements not met) and the student will not be credited for the work.

 Given the large size of the Research Projects, failing one will lead to a sizable study completion delay for the student.
 This means that if it becomes a clear a student might be heading towards an insufficient mark, it is important to explicitly inform the student about this.
 This way the student can either adapt performance accordingly, or choose to end the internship prematurely.